Updated: May 6th

 - eSignature - Even if you don’t live and work in one of the states that allow for Remote Online Notarization (RON), the Uniform Electronic Transactions Act (UETA) makes it possible to gather electronic signatures on documents that don’t require notarization.
 Sending these documents for buyers and sellers to review and sign before meeting at the closing table is one way to increase your title company or law firm’s efficiency.
 It also gives consumers more time and under less pressure to understand the documents they are signing.

 - eNotarization and RON - The UETA also authorizes notaries to electronically notarize documents that are eSigned in front of them (not remotely) and established if a document is notarized according to the laws of one state, that notarial act must be recognized as valid in another state, so you don’t necessarily have to wait for your state to pass explicit laws on RON before adopting the technology.
 Theoretically, you can have a notary from Virginia (RON approved) notarize closing documents for a transaction in Alabama (no RON approval).
-The hitch comes if you’re in a county that doesn’t accept eRecording, which may result in a clerk assuming (falsely) that these documents aren’t permissible.
+The hitch comes if you’re in a county that doesn’t accept eRecording, which may result in a clerk rejecting the documents.

 If you’re worried about skirting state laws, chances are that Remote Online Notarization laws will soon be passed in your state.
 Additionally, you’ll have to be sure to get your underwriter’s approval.

 Even still, your company might not need to worry too much about the remote piece just yet.
 According to a recent study by Solidifi, 70% of consumers would like a more digital process at the closing table, but 81% would still prefer to close in person.
 This means that no matter how much technology is introduced into the closing process, the closing agent and real estate attorney play an integral role.